Is Your Bulldog At Risk? 8 Common English Bulldog Health Issues You Shouldn’t Ignore

 8 Common English Bulldog Health Problems

-A 2022 study by the Royal Veterinary College at the University of London found that English Bulldogs are twice as likely to have certain health conditions, particularly problems related to being flat-faced, than other dogs.
-Here’s a top 10 list of the most common health issues that affect this breed.
+A 2022 study by the Royal Veterinary College found that English Bulldogs are twice as likely to have certain health conditions compared to other breeds, especially problems related to their flat-faced anatomy.

 1. Skin Problems

-Wrinkled skin is a signature feature of Bulldogs, and while endearing, it causes the most common health issues in this breed.
-“I see English Bulldogs regularly in my clinic,” says Dr. Rebecca MacMillan, BVetMed MRCVS, a companion animal veterinarian and surgeon in the U.K. “They often come to see me because of their recurrent skin problems.
+“I see English Bulldogs regularly in my clinic,” says Dr. MacMillan.
+“They often come to see me because of their recurrent skin problems.
 Many of these dogs have underlying allergies but also other issues like extreme facial folds.
 This wrinkled skin is moist and warm, providing the ideal place for bacteria and yeasts to multiply.”

 These skin folds, particularly around their faces, lead to frequent bouts of skin fold dermatitis and other skin infections.
 However, cleaning your pup’s skin folds can go a long way to preventing infections from developing.
 We recommend using Vetnique Labs Dermabliss Medicated Wipes regularly.